ChilliCream/hotchocolate-docs/docs/authorization.md

 });
 ```

-The `OnCreateRequestAsync`-delegate can be used for many other things and is not really for authorization but can be useful in dev-scenarious where you want to simulate a ceratain user etc. or for a custom directive middleware.
+The `OnCreateRequestAsync`-delegate can be used for many other things and is not really for authorization but can be useful in dev-scenarios where you want to simulate a certain user etc. or for a custom directive middleware.